 vakiltech

 Employer Not Paying Salary?
-Here's How to Send a Legal Notice and Recover Your Dues
+Send a Legal Notice & Recover Your Dues

-If your employer is not paying salary, you have clear legal rights under the Payment of Wages Act, 1936 and the Industrial Disputes Act, 1947.
-Non-payment of salary is a statutory violation — not just a workplace dispute.
-The most effective first step is sending a formal legal notice through an advocate, which legally compels your employer to respond.
-In most cases, employers settle within 15–30 days to avoid Labour Commissioner scrutiny. vakiltech drafts and dispatches lawyer-certified salary recovery notices for a flat ₹1,499, with 24-hour turnaround.
+If your employer is not paying salary, you have clear legal rights under the Code on Wages, 2019 and the Industrial Relations Code, 2020.
+A formal legal notice from an advocate legally compels your employer to respond — most settle within 15–30 days to avoid Labour Commissioner scrutiny.

 Get Free Consultation